cloudfoundry/php-buildpack/docs/usage.md

 -rw-r--r--  1 daniel  staff     0B Feb 27 21:40 my.class.php  <-- not public, http://app.cfapps.io/lib/my.class.php == 404
 ```

 This comes with a catch.
-If your project legitimately has a `lib` directory, these files will not be publicly available because the build pack does not copy a top-level `lib` directory into the `htdocs` folder.
-If your project has a `lib` directory that needs to be publicly available then you need to make a couple additional adjustments to your application.
+If your project legitimately has a `lib` directory, these files will not be publicly available because the build pack does not copy a top-level `lib` directory into the `WEBDIR` folder.
+If your project has a `lib` directory that needs to be publicly available then you have two options.

+#### Option #1

+In your project folder, create an `htdocs` folder (or whatever you've set for `WEBDIR`).
+Then move any files that should be publicly accessible into this directory.
+In the example below, the `lib/controller.php` file is publicly accessible.

 Example: